lbourlon/C-MachineLearning/README.md

 ## Botlenecks
 - nw_feed_forward which takes ~43% of total execution time.
-- nw_mini_batch takes ~43% of total execution time aswell.
+- nw_gradient_descent takes ~55% of total execution time aswell.

 Execution times percentages depend on configuration, number of batches and other things.
 These are for the current main.c file.